 Since 2007, the idyllic town of Eckernförde on the Baltic coast hosts the International Wildlife Film Festival GREEN SCREEN each year in September.
-Meanwhile, it has grown to become the largest wildlife film festival in Germany.
+Meanwhile, it has grown to become the largest wildlife film festival in Europe.

 In 2018, 20 600 visitors saw more than one hundred spectacular nature related films.
 Counting all events over the year, GREEN SCREEN reached an audience of 30 000.